telnet Command: Tutorial & Examples

 To gracefully exit Telnet, type either quit or exit at the Telnet command prompt.
 This ensures a proper termination of the connection.

-Telnet in Action: Connecting to a HTTP server
+Telnet in action: connecting to an HTTP server

 Let's say you want to check the status of a service on a remote server.
 You can use Telnet to establish a connection and then execute the necessary commands.